Opioid Infusion

 Patient Review

 • Not all patients receiving opioid infusions are under the supervision of CPMS.
-If the primary treating team wishes the patient to be seen by CPMS, a referral needs to be made by one of the treating team by paging 5773 (24 hours) and completing an electronic inpatient referral.
+If the primary treating team wishes the patient to be seen by CPMS, a referral needs to be made by the medical team by paging 5773 or calling ASCOM 52702 (24 hours) and completing an electronic inpatient referral.
 The referrer needs to ensure that the patient's primary consultant has approved of CPMS involvement.

 • CPMS reviews patients twice daily on week days and once daily on weekends and public holidays.